 Can You Get Insurance with a Learner’s Permit?

-Though it’s possible to get a separate car insurance policy with a learner’s permit, most new drivers will find it cheaper and easier to join their parents’ existing policies.
+It’s possible to get a separate car insurance policy with a learner’s permit, but for most new drivers, it’s cheaper and easier to join their parents’ policies.

 Emily Guy Birken